lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

   does a great job explaning the reasons for this.
 - The log statement on line 10 is helpful especially in the early phases of developing a new Kafka Streams application.
-- The highlighted line is the most important one for our conversation.
-We're telling Kafka "hey I'm going to ask you about this store later by calling it `words_count`.
+- The highlighted line is where we're telling Kafka "hey I'm going to ask you about this store later by calling it `words_count`.
 We cannot write the search method without it.

 Speaking of the search method, here's a first attempt: